top of page

 What does a customer acquisition plan consist of?

 A customer acquisition plan consists of at least the following components that you can work out in detail.
+You can learn all about a customer acquisition plan at our startup incubator program.

 Target audience: A detailed description of your ideal customer(s), including demographics, interests, behavior, and needs.